thaddavis/crewai_and_agentops_script/video_script/1/6_adding_agents_config.md

   )
 ```

-Here we see that we're designing our crew to consist of 2 agents (gw & tj) and just so we don't bloat this file with too many lines, we use the configuration found in the config folder to specify how each agent works
+Here we see that we're designing our crew to consist of 2 agents (gw & tj)

 ## Let's try running our crew again